molssi-seamm/molssi-seamm.github.io/docs/users/reproducibility.rst

 Some algorithms, such as molecular dynamics and Monte Carlo methods, depend on random numbers for initialization, in which case the simulation will differ in detail unless the random numbers are the same.
-Normally you'd actually like separate runs to be different, so the codes usually set the seed for the random number generator randomly.
+Normally, you'd actually like separate runs to be different, so the codes usually set the seed for the random number generator randomly.
 In this case, while the physical results of duplicate runs should be identical within the statistical error bars, the details